St Peter's Lutheran Church, Hobart: Activities

 SPLC also has an Easter Sunday dawn service on Mount Wellington's summit and also has a Christmas festival later in the year.

 Beliefs

 SPLC has traditional Lutheran beliefs.
 These include the Trinity (Father, Son, and Holy Spirit), the belief that Jesus Christ died for the forgiveness of sins, following the Bibles teachings and the sacraments (Baptism, Holy Communion, etc.).

 Affiliations

 SPLC is affiliated with its Lutheran school Eastside Lutheran College.
 In the church on Friday afternoons, the chapel service is led by Pastor Mike Steicke.
 SPLC also works close with its northern Tasmania parish.
-The two pastors (Mike Steicke and Nich Kitchen) have pulpit exchanges throughout the year.
+The two pastors. have pulpit exchanges throughout the year.